Sample Flight Itinerary for Visa: Editable Templates

 Once you know what an officer is scanning for, the next step is building an itinerary you can safely edit without introducing new contradictions.
 This workflow is designed for 2026 realities like shifting schedules, appointment-first planning, and last-minute route changes.

-Decision Tree: Choose Your Itinerary Shape Before You Touch a Template
+Choose the Itinerary Shape Before Filling the Template

 Start by matching your itinerary shape to the visa you are applying for and the story your documents already tell.